gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Migration Tool creates a snapshot of an existing VM, converts it to the destination formation and provisions the machine on the target.
     - Recommend for only those responsible for lifting and shifting VMs.
     - This permission is recommended to be set to None for any subtenant user roles via use of a Tenant Role.
+  * - None - No Permissions
+    -
+    - This allows only access to the User Setting page displayed, which is accessed by clicking on the user's name in the upper-right corner of the application window.
+    - The User Settings page is where users may upload their photo, enter values for username, first name, last name, email address, and password, as well as, defining both user-specific Linux and Windows settings (usernames, passwords, and SSH Key for Linux to be added to machines during provisioning).
+Additionally, generating and refreshing API Access tokens is done via this page.
+    -
+    -